A Step to Decouple Optimization in 3DGS: Preliminary

 Here the superscript $k$ denotes the corresponding parameters under the given viewpoint after the respective transformation, whereas $\mathcal{G}_i^k=\exp(-\frac{1}{2}(\boldsymbol{\mu}_i^k-\boldsymbol{p})^{\top} \boldsymbol{\Sigma}_i^k (\boldsymbol{\mu}_i^k-\boldsymbol{p}) )$.

 \paragraph{Optimization}

-The 3DGS training pipeline typically initializes from Structure-from-Motion (SfM) \citep{schonberger2016structure} followed by several warm-up iterations \citep{kerbl20233d, jung2024relaxing}.
+The 3DGS training pipeline typically initializes from Structure-from-Motion (SfM) \citep{schonberger2016structure} and then trained with several warm-up iterations \citep{kerbl20233d, jung2024relaxing}.
 The primitives then undergo \textbf{densification}, wherein new primitives are generated to enhance scene representation while redundant ones are pruned.
-In the vanilla pipeline (Figure \ref{plot::pipeline_and_stss} a), both operations are governed by adaptive density control: new primitives are created via cloning or splitting based on gradient magnitude, whereas low-opacity primitives are removed.
-After densification, optimization proceeds in a \textbf{pure optimization} (\textbf{P-Op}) stage, during which only gradient propagation and attribute updates occur.
-Throughout warm-up, densification, and P-Op, training employs a photometric loss (left in Eq.\ref{meth::the_loss}) with the Adam optimizer.
-Building on Stochastic Gradient Langevin Dynamics (SGLD), 3DGS-MCMC \citep{kheradmand20243d} follows a similar stage division, as shown in Figure \ref{plot::pipeline_and_stss} b: new primitive sampling and dead primitive reallocation during densification, followed by a shortened P-Op.
-It also adopts Adam, augmented with a regularization loss in Eq. \ref{meth::the_loss} to promote respawn and additional positional noise for exploration or adherence to the SGLD form.
+In the vanilla pipeline shown in Figure \ref{plot::pipeline_and_stss} a, both operations are governed by adaptive density control: new primitives are created via cloning or splitting according to gradient magnitude, whereas low-opacity primitives are removed.
+After densification, optimization proceeds in a \textbf{pure optimization} (\textbf{P-Op}) stage, during which only gradient propagation and attribute updates are performed.
+Throughout warm-up, densification, and P-Op, training employs the photometric term in Eq.~\ref{meth::the_loss} and uses the Adam optimizer.
+Building on Stochastic Gradient Langevin Dynamics (SGLD), 3DGS-MCMC \citep{kheradmand20243d} follows a similar stage division, as shown in Figure \ref{plot::pipeline_and_stss} b: new primitive sampling and dead primitive reallocation are performed during densification, followed by a shortened P-Op.
+It also adopts Adam, augmented with the regularization loss term in Eq.~\ref{meth::the_loss} to promote primitive respawning, together with additional positional noise for exploration and consistency with the SGLD formulation.